AryanSinghh07/AryanSinghh07/README.md

 # 💫 About Me:
-Hi there! 👋 I'm Aryan Singh, a curious and driven 20-year-old Computer Science student at Galgotias University.
-I’m passionate about turning ideas into real-world tech solutions through clean, efficient code.
-Whether it's building full-stack web apps, diving into machine learning, or experimenting with 3D design, I love exploring new technologies and pushing my creative boundaries.
+Hi there! 👋 I'm Aryan Singh, Full Stack Web Developer with hands-on experience in designing, developing, and deploying scalable web applications.
+Skilled in React.js, Node.js, Python, and TypeScript, with a strong background in both frontend and backend development.
+Proven ability to lead cross-functional teams, deliver impactful user experiences, and solve real-world problems through technology.
+I love exploring new technologies and pushing my creative boundaries.

 💡 Always eager to learn, collaborate, and innovate—because the best way to grow is by building things that matter. 🚀